-16. And in the best news ever, renowned toy emporium FAO Schwarz is finally open in their new location.
-Be greeted by the iconic toy soldiers and take a whirl on the giant piano before you stock up on amazing holiday gifts.
+16. Save the best for last: At renowned toy emporium FAO Schwarz, greet the iconic toy soldiers at the door and take a whirl on the giant piano before you stock up on amazing holiday gifts.
 There's even a Build A Bear workshop on site.

 Note: All of Midtown gets crowded at the holidays, sometimes insanely so.
 Visit on a weekday for the smallest crowds, the earlier or later the better.
 Resist the urge to go during the holiday break, unless you are really, really brave.